 Quantifying A Cyber Attack

-Although the mi2g Intelligence Unit has been examining the anatomy of cyber attacks since 1995, it can be difficult to quantify their impact.
+Although the mi2g Intelligence Unit has been examining the anatomy of cyberattacks since 1995, it can be difficult to quantify its impact.
 Cyber extremism is as big an asymmetric threat as any other but in a slightly more insidious way.
 It’s not a bomb going off in the street or underground, it is a much more camouflaged threat.
 The digital attack victim does not usually know who is attacking them and both the public and private sectors are losing intellectual property on a regular basis.
 So the threat is not to human lives but the damage is more fundamental to the national economy.
-Until a cyber attack actually happens it is difficult to monetise the threat, but it is encouraging to see the UK government taking it seriously before something dramatic does happen.
-Clear acts of cyber terrorism are fairly rare, either from extremist movements or fringe groups, but cyber attacks on the whole are becoming prominent and increasing on a daily basis.
+Until a cyber-attack actually happens it is difficult to monetize the threat, but it is encouraging to see the UK government taking it seriously before something dramatic does happen.
+Clear acts of cyber terrorism are fairly rare, either from extremist movements or fringe groups, but cyberattacks, on the whole, are becoming prominent and increasing on a daily basis.
 There is quite a lot of variety in these digital attacks.
 They can be as simple as a malicious software downloaded from an email, but they can also include distributed denial of service attacks, whereby a network server or website is overloaded with traffic until it crashes.
+With the right networking equipment, these attacks can be minimized, however, it cannot be certain that they wouldn’t happen.
 Another key area of concern is industrial or nation-targeted espionage or theft of intellectual property.

 The Iran Stuxnet cyber attack has been on most security radar screens recently.
 This worm, manifest in Iran, targeted very specific industrial areas and was directed at one or two nuclear facilities.
 It shows us the reality is getting closer to what has been theoretically possible for many years.
 It is particularly concerning for governments and companies because the systems used are very commonly deployed worldwide.
 Oil and gas refineries, power plants, even traffic control systems can all be targeted.
 So each command and control system is unique, but what concerns governments is the Iran worm and its use for sabotage.
 It shows that this type of complex digital attack can spread swiftly.
 The UK may or may not be a target of a full blown cyber attack, but the government is now realising it needs to at least account for the possibility of such a threat in its future risk strategies and defence programme.